 Funding is available to support this project for two years for a student starting Spring semester 2019.
 Prospective graduate students interested in this project should contact Dr. Bradley Miller at email@example.com.

 Prospective Graduate Students

 This research group is always looking for exceptional students with matching research interests.
+Our primary focus is on digital soil mapping and soil geomorphology.
 Nonetheless, funding is required for admission.
 Funded assistantships will be posted here.

 Prospective Post-doctorates and Visiting Scientists

 These positions will be advertised when funding allows.
 However, if you are interested in developing a proposal or have your own resources and would like to connect with our research group, please contact Bradley.